Graphic Identity and Branding Procedure

 Web version: No smaller than 150 pixels wide, no less than 72dpi.
-Must be used in full color.
+Must be used in full colour.

 Print version: No smaller than 1.5″ wide, printed at 300dpi resolution.
-May be printed in full color or grayscale.
+May be printed in full colour or grayscale.

 Note: there is a blank white border around the logo, roughly the same width as the maple leaf.
 Please ensure this border is not cropped out.
 It is there to ensure adequate distance is maintained between the CPSAC logo and other images or text in a document.

-Background must always by white, never transparent or another color.
+Background must always by white, never transparent or another colour.